Universal Credit is a mean-tested benefit for people of working age only, who are on a low income or unemployed.

 How to claim Universal Credit

-Some residents in Havant will start to receive Universal Credit from 26 September 2018 and our online benefits calculator will advise you which benefits you may be entitled to.
+Residents in the Havant area can now claim Universal Credit.
+Our online benefits calculator will advise you which benefits you may be entitled to.

 You cannot backdate your Universal Credit claim so it is important that you make your claim as soon as possible.